expo-dev/expositor/readme.md

 If users can interact with a modified version of the program (or a work based on the program) remotely through a computer network, you must provide a way for users to obtain its source.

 For more details, see the file named "license" in this repository.

-### Note

-Although the GNU Affero General Public License is a libre ("free") license in spirit, it is debatable whether programs licensed under its terms meet [the usual definition of libre software](http://www.gnu.org/philosophy/free-sw.html).
-Two of the freedoms that users of libre software have are the freedom to run the software as they wish, for any purpose, and the freedom to change it.
-However, the GNU Affero General Public License restricts these freedoms, requiring "the operator of a network server to provide the source code of [a] modified version [...] to the users of that server" (as summarized informally in the preamble).
-For example, your rights under this license are terminated if you violate section 13 ("Remote Network Interaction"), including (but not limited to) your right to modify the program.